jenshou/PyMVPA/README.md

 # PyMVPA
-Implementation for fMRI analysis in PyMVPA
+Implementation for fMRI analysis in PyMVPA for the UCSF Neuroscape Lab